noir-lang/noirup/README.md

 ## Github Action

 This action is in early development and so will likely experience breaking changes.
-It's recommended to pin to a particular release.
+It's recommended to pin to a particular tagged version.

 ---

-Noirup is also available as a Github action to allow easy installation of the Noir toolchain using noirup.
-It is designed for one-line concise usage and good defaults.
+Noirup is also available as a GitHub action to allow easy installation of the Noir toolchain using noirup.

 <br>